The Getaway (Red Hot Chili Peppers album): Commercial performance

 The album was a worldwide commercial success, debuting at number-one in several countries including Australia, Austria, Belgium (Flanders), Belgium (Wallonia), Ireland, Italy, Switzerland, Netherlands and New Zealand and debuted in the top ten in Canada, Denmark, Germany, Hungary, Finland, France, Greece, Norway, Poland, Portugal, Sweden, United Kingdom and United States.

 In its home country of United States, The Getaway debuted at number two on the Billboard 200, with 118,000 equivalent album units, behind Drake's Views.
 The Getaway was the number one album in Overall Album Sales, Digital Album Sales, Rock Albums and Alternative Albums in its debut in the United States.
 It marked the group's seventh straight album to make its debut within the top four positions on the chart in the past 25 years dating back to 1991's Blood Sugar Sex Magik.
 In its second week, The Getaway fell to number nine on the Billboard 200, earning 28,000 units (down 76 percent).

 In the United Kingdom, the album debuted at number two on the UK Albums Chart selling 40,000, behind Radiohead's A Moon Shaped Pool.

 As of September 29, 2021, The Getaway has sold more than 500,000 units in the United States and is certified Gold.

 Track listing

+Outtakes and unreleased songs

-Two other songs, "Kaly" and "Outer Space", were recorded during The Getaway sessions, according to Klinghoffer.
+"Kaly" and "Outer Space" were recorded during The Getaway sessions, according to Klinghoffer.
 These songs did not make the final cut for the album and were never released by the band.
 On March 16, 2022, "Kaly" and "Outer Space" leaked to YouTube.

+During the band's 2014 demo sessions for The Getaway, the band recorded demos of the songs "Drastic" and "Nowhere I Am".
+Neither was ever released by the band.
+"Nowhere I Am" was re-recorded by Klinghoffer under the pseudonym of Pluralone and released as a B-side in 2019.
+Another unreleased song that was originally recorded for The Getaway was "Obscene".
+This was also never released by the band, but was re-recorded, and appears on Pluralone's 2019 album, To Be One with You.
+"Was Never There" was demoed by the band in 2012.
+It is unknown if it was ever intended to appear on The Getaway.
+The song was also re-recorded by Klinghoffer for Pluralone's 2019 album, and featured Flea and founding Red Hot Chili Peppers drummer Jack Irons.